 You need security when working with electrical gear.
 The utilization of electrical matting and different types of protection is dictated by a few variables as indicated by the HSE:

 - What precautions should be taken to prevent the accident?

 You should consult with an expert to figure out what hardware you require.
-But, at the very first place, you need to use electrical insulating mats to prevent electrical shocks.
+But, in the very first place, you need to use electrical insulating mats to prevent electrical shocks.

 SUPPORT AND TESTING

-When you have your rubber mat for electrical purpose, you have to keep up it and test it routinely with the goal that it keeps on acting as it was proposed.
-Most matting is not resistant to acid, oil and comparable chemicals.
-Always prefer insulating mats that are fire resistant, slip resistant and puncture resistance.
+When you have your rubber mat for electrical purposes, you have to keep up it and test it routinely with the goal that it keeps on acting as it was proposed.
+Most matting is not resistant to acid, oil, and comparable chemicals.
+Always prefer insulating mats that are fire resistant, slip resistant, and puncture resistant.
 Storing the mat in a dry place far from conceivable harm when not being used is important and inspecting the mat for any harm, for example, puncture, wear and tear or rips is essential to maintain the safe working functionality of the matting.